 Since the More Homes Built Faster Act, 2022 has come into force, a municipality or any defined area or area of it may be designated as an HCD through a by-law under subsection 41 (1) of the OHA if at least twenty five percent of the properties within the defined area satisfy two or more of the criteria outlined in O Reg 9/06 as amended by O Reg 569/22.
-In order to complete this mandated evaluation, the approach to contributing and non-contributing properties was utilized in addition to background historical research and community input.
-Although, the updated prescribed criteria does not include sub-categories, the following provides a summary of the approach to the quantifying physical/design value, historical/associative and contextual values.
+To complete this mandated evaluation, the approach to contributing and non-contributing properties was utilized in addition to background historical research and community input.
+Although, the updated prescribed criteria do not include subcategories, the following provides a summary of the approach to the quantifying physical/design value, historical/associative and contextual values.

-Physical/Design Value (Criteria i-iii): In order to determine physical/design value, the percentage of buildings that represented architectural styles contributing to the character of the area (i.e. Edwardian Classicism, Cottages, and Queen Anne Revival) was collected in addition to pre-confederate buildings and rare and unique buildings that were identified on-site that contributed to the overall identified character of the area.
+Physical/Design Value (Criteria 1-3): In order to determine physical/design value, the percentage of buildings that represented architectural styles contributing to the character of the area (i.e. Late Victorian, Edwardian Classicism, Cottages) were collected in addition to pre-confederate (1867) buildings and rare and unique buildings that were identified on-site that contributed to the overall identified character of the area.
 Properties of artistic merit and craftsmanship were determined through the properties identified as maintaining the majority of their integrity.
 Historical associative value, 'type of property' and on-site observation were tools used to identify potential properties that demonstrate a high degree of technical or scientific achievement.

-Historical/Associative Value (Criteria iv-vi): In order to determine historical/associative value, historical research, including local documents and Local Architectural Conservation Advisory Committee (LACAC) surveys, were used as tools to identify properties that were considered for "contributing to the early development of the Town".
-Properties that are pre-confederation (prior to 1867) were also included as contributing to the theme of the early development of the Town as they were present during the later development between 1870 and 1930.
-Properties that were considered 'contributing' were considered to yield, or have potential to contribute to the understanding of the Study Area.
-Architects, builders and craftsman were identified in the database and used to determine this percentage.
+Historical/Associative Value (Criteria 4-6): Historical research, including the review of local documents and Local Architectural Conservation Advisory Committee (LACAC) surveys, was used to identify properties that were determined to have historical/ associative value.
+Properties that included buildings or structures constructed pre-confederation (prior to 1867) were also included as contributing to the theme of the early development of the Town.
+Properties that were considered 'contributing' were considered to yield or have potential to contribute to the understanding of the Study Area.
+Architects, builders, and craftsmen were identified in the database and used to determine this percentage.

-Contextual Value (Criteria vii-ix): In order to determine contextual value, percentages were generated from the number of properties contributing properties because they were of "similar architecture" or "a similar setback, orientation, setback, scale, massing" to determine if they define, maintain or support the area.
-Percentages generated from review of Study Area as a whole (windshield survey and on-site fieldwork) and historical associations (i.e. groupings of housing) were utilized to determine physical, functional, visual and historical contextual value.
+Contextual Value (Criteria 7-9: To determine contextual value, percentages were generated from the number of properties contributing properties because they were of a representative architectural style (Contributing 'A') or vernacular design (Contributing 'B') to determine if they define, maintain, or support the area.
+Percentages generated from review of Study Area as a whole (windshield survey and on-site fieldwork) and historical associations (i.e., groupings of housing) were utilized to determine physical, functional, visual, and historical contextual value.
 Lastly, on-site observations were used to determine if the properties were defined by, planned around or themselves a landmark.